Designing an Efficient Office Layout with Nested Workstations in Revit

 Learn More

-If you're worried that you're probably not going to go back and delete it later, then I would recommend using a reference plane because the detail line will be part of your drawing and it will and it will print.
-And so next thing I'll do is I'll draw another reference plane, this will just give me a guide on where I can place this down the middle.
-And when we do this with the layout, you know, if I move this to the center, which seems like it'll work, I want to double check some of these dimensions, you know, it seems like I might be getting too close here, but it might be better if we had it closer to this side.
+If you're worried that you're probably not going to go back and delete it later, then I would recommend using a reference plane, because the detail line will be part of your drawing and it will print.
+And so the next thing I'll do is I'll draw another reference plane; this will just give me a guide on where I can place this down the middle.
+And when we do this with the layout, if I move this to the center, which seems like it'll work, I want to double-check some of these dimensions.
+It seems like I might be getting too close here, but it might be better if we had it closer to this side.

-So like, if I take a dimension from here to the face of the wall, you know, three foot three, and then to here, you know, it's a little short.
+If I take a dimension from here to the face of the wall, you know, three-foot-three, and then to here, you know, it's a little short.
 So I will want to just move that over.
-And what's nice is because we created this family with all of these components put into one, it's a really easy thing to select, because now I'm not having to manage, you know, with each one of these would be six or seven different components.
+And what's nice is because we created this family with all of these components put into one, it's a really easy thing to select, because now I'm not having to manage, you know, each one of these would be six or seven different components.

 So what I'll do is I'll move it over the three inches here so that I have the three feet roughly from the window and then about three feet from this side.
-And if you really wanted to do it, if it's bothering you, you can definitely move it that 730 seconds.
-And when I say if it's bothering you, it's what I really mean is it's bothering me that it's not exact because I like these things to be to be pretty precise.
+And if you really wanted to do it, if it's bothering you, you can definitely move it that 7/32".
+And when I say if it's bothering you, what I really mean is it's bothering me that it's not exact because I like these things to be pretty precise.

 We'll set that there.
 And then I'm going to delete these dimensions because we don't need them.
 And I definitely don't need that reference plane.

 So I'll delete that.
-And then we can move it up vertically so that we're pretty close to that, that edge.
-And the reason what we'll be looking for is we really want to maintain some space between our the edge of our next bank of cubicles and the edge of our the next bank for our for our wall.
+And then we can move it up vertically so that we're pretty close to the edge.
+And the reason, what we'll be looking for, is we really want to maintain some space between the edge of our next bank of cubicles and the edge of the next bank for our wall.

 The idea is to have a nice open and flowing office.
 So I'll select all of them now.
 And then I'll just move this up so that it's pretty close to aligning with the edge of the window.